 - Focus on information you will use now, not at some point in the unforeseeable future.

 23. Don’t over-learn.
 Cramming your brain with too much stuff too often can clog it up and make you feel mentally foggy.
 Take a break from reading/studying every so often to give your brain a chance to absorb what you’ve learned.
-Research shows that if you yourself time to “forget” information just enough to be able to recall it later, it will have a better chance of sticking with you because you strengthen that neural connection.
+Research shows that if you give yourself time to “forget” information just enough to be able to recall it later, it will have a better chance of sticking with you because you strengthen that neural connection.

 24. "I cannot remember the books I’ve read any more than the meals I have eaten.
 Even so, they have made me.” -- Emerson